rezasrk/srk-form-formbuilder/README.md

 - laravel

 # usage
+the default class for all input[type=text] and select is form-control if added class remove default
  - ClassValidationRequest: set dynamic start if the first rules equal required
  - second parameter is bool :  if parameter equal true  , bind name input tag via validation.php file
  ```php